WesSouza/wes.dev/src/content/blog/2019-10-08-my-debugging-approach.md

 date: '2019-10-08T16:45:10.047Z'
 tags: ['webdev', 'debug', 'css', 'javascript']
 published: false
+wes95_file: '/C/My_Documents/Blog/Something Broke!
+How do I fix it.doc'
 ---

 Software development is not about how to write perfect, bug-free code, but to be prepared to handle problems when they arise.

 The art of fighting a bug is usually referred as debugging, and most runtimes provide a way of helping that.

 Browsers offer the “developer tools” view, which allows you to inspect

 ---